astronomer/docs/astro/set-up-data-lineage.md

 Deploy your Astro project for the changes to take effect in your Deployment.

-To enable OpenLineage, you can either set `ENV OPENLINEAGE_DISABLED = False` or remove this line from your `Dockerfile`.
+To re-enable OpenLineage, you can either set `ENV OPENLINEAGE_DISABLED = False` or remove this line from your `Dockerfile`.

 ## View SQL source code